Fibre to the X - FTTX

 Read our case study on Wessex Internet using Fibre to the Mast to supply fibre to rural communities.

-Fibre to the Mast enables high capacity and flexible LTE deployment to meet the rapidly growing high bandwidth demands of today’s mobile networks.
-Fibre to the Mast can also be a cost effective solution to the rural broadband challenge, providing an efficient way of delivering fast internet access to locations with low population density.
+Fibre to the Mast enables high capacity and flexible LTE and 5G deployment to meet the rapidly growing high bandwidth demands of today’s mobile networks.
+Fibre to the Mast can also be a cost-effective solution to the rural broadband challenge, providing an efficient way of delivering fast internet access to locations with low population density.

 Fibre within Rail networks has become an integral component for signalling and monitoring hardware.
 High performing fibre is essential for rail signalling, providing a safe and efficient service for passengers.
 Fibre is also used to relay data from sensors that monitor the condition and performance of the physical rail tracks.
 HellermannTyton fibre optic closures can be used to distribute fibre connectivity to the active equipment up and down the railway network.